uonafya/DWAPApi/README.md

 ### Create a virtual environment
 - Install Python 3.9+ or any later version
 #### Create an env
+- Move into the project folder and create a virtual env
 ```sh python -m venv env```
 #### Activate env & Install requirements
 ```sh